A Beginner's Guide to Understanding Protected Trees

 What happens if I carry out work on a protected tree without permission?

-If you carry out work on a tree that is protected without the appropriate permissions, you could face substantial fines and even imprisonment.
+If you work on a protected tree without the appropriate permissions, you could face substantial fines and even imprisonment.

-Can I appeal to a TPO or preservation order?
+Can I appeal to a TPO and/or preservation order?

 Can I remove a protected tree?